KTIC-FM

-The station changed its call sign from the original KWPN on July 2, 2007.
+The station changed its call sign from the original KWPN-FM on July 2, 2007.
 KTIC-FM is a country music station, known commonly as "107.9 The Bull".

 KTIC-FM has been owned and operated by the Nebraska Rural Radio Association as part of the KRVN network since 1997, when it was purchased from founders David and Sharon Kelley.
 There are daily market updates, as well as other agricultural news.
 The station is an ABC affiliate, and features regular news programming from ABC.